 Athletes from local running clubs and from further afield gathered at Great Hatfield last Sunday to take part in the Hornsea 1/3 Marathon.

-This annual event is organised by the Rotary Club of Hornsea and East Riding in support of Marie Curie Cancer Care, and was sponsored for 2016 by Hudgell Solicitors.
-The race is noted for having a very friendly and supportive atmosphere.
+This annual event is organised by the Rotary Club of Hornsea and East Riding in support of Marie Curie Cancer Care.
+There was a record of 353 finishers this year, which included 23 Beverley AC runners.